 NATO’s deterrence and defence posture is based on, among other factors, an effective combination of cutting-edge weapons systems and platforms, and forces trained to work together seamlessly.
 As such, investing in the right capabilities is an essential part of investing in defence.
-NATO plays an important role in assessing what capabilities the Alliance needs; setting goals for national or collective development of capabilities; and facilitating national, multinational and collective capability development and innovation.
+NATO plays an important role in assessing what capabilities the Alliance needs; setting targets for national or collective development of capabilities; and facilitating national, multinational and collective capability development and innovation.

 NATO’s five RQ-4D “Phoenix” surveillance aircraft, based in Sigonella, Italy